Thursday, October 20, 2022

 City of Cleveland LGBTQ+ Heritage Day

 Cleveland’s LGBTQ+ Heritage Day takes place during the month of October in honor of LGBTQ+ History Month.
-It is a day for the community to honor individuals who have made significant contributions to the vitality and betterment of Cleveland’s LGBTQ+ community in the areas of advocacy and activism, health & wellness, public service, arts & culture, and workplace inclusion.
-Also this year, we are pleased to announce the Rising Leader category for young folks (24 and under) who are actively making a difference in and for our community.
+It is a day for the community to honor individuals who have made significant contributions to the vitality and betterment of Cleveland’s LGBTQ+ community in the areas of Advocacy & Activism, Health & Wellness, Public Service, Arts & Culture, LGBTQ+ Legacy, Rising Leader, and Workplace Inclusion.